 Additionally, consider contacting a neuropsychologist to discuss whether neuropsychological testing may be an effective means of demonstrating the extent of your cognitive impairment.
 This kind of testing may be used to identify decreased ability in a number of areas, including memory, attention/concentration, and executive functioning.
 Neuropsychological testing is particularly helpful because it provides objective evidence of impairment.

 Despite the unique challenges for individuals suffering from subjective symptoms such as chronic pain, the disability attorneys at Hawks Quindel have successfully appealed and reinstated LTDI benefits for clients with chronic pain disorders.
-Contact one of our experienced long term disability attorneys for a free consultation to discuss your benefits claim.
+Contact one of our experienced long term disability attorneys for a free case evaluation to discuss your benefits claim.

 Footnote: Earlier this year, Attorney Danielle Schroder wrote a blog post for individuals who can no longer work due to fibromyalgia.
 Attorney Schroder’s post provides several helpful ideas for gathering the evidence needed to make a strong claim for long-term disability benefits where fibromyalgia is the underlying medical condition.